-- 1. Continuous or excessive support of any one beneficiary, entity, or community - 2.
-Establishment of a foundation, permanent trust, or long-term interest-bearing account.
-Grant funds can be used to establish a microcredit fund if the sponsors comply with the requirements detailed in section X. - 3.
-Purchase of land or buildings - 4.
+- 1. Rotary Youth Exchange, RYLA, Rotary Friendship Exchange, Rotaract, or Interact; - 2.
+International travel for youth under the age of 18, unless accompanied by their parents or guardians - 3.
 New construction of or additions to any structure in which individuals live, work, or engage in any gainful activity, such as buildings (schools, homes/low-cost shelters, and hospitals), containers, and mobile homes, or of structures in which individuals carry out manufacturing or processing activities.